Award ceremony of the Ernest and Claire Heilbronn Foundation

-Created in April 2018 by the descendants of Ernest and Claire Heilbronn from the compensation of the Commission for the Compensation of Victims of Spoliations resulting from the antisemitic legislation in force during the Occupation (CIVS) and endowments of the descendants of Jacques Heilbronn, this foundation is under the aegis of the Shoah Memorial.
+Created in April 2018 by the descendants of Ernest and Claire Heilbronn on the basis of compensation from the Commission for the Compensation of Victims of Spoliations due to the antisemitic legislation in force during the Occupation (CIVS) and endowments from the descendants of Jacques Heilbronn, this foundation is under the aegis of the Shoah Memorial.
 Recognized as a public utility, its purpose is to reward those who, through their work and research, contribute to the history of Jews in France, education against racism and antisemitism, and the history of the Second World War in France.

 Four awards are given each year.